 To rent a car in Croatia, Discover Car Hire is a trusted go-to that will help you sort out your best options and insurance.

 Or, if you want to rent an RV or Van for your Croatia week, then Motor Home Republic is the easiest way to go.

 👉 Pro tip: keep in mind that a lot of cars in Croatia have manual transmissions.
 If you don’t know how to drive a stick, then make sure you specify this with your car rental company when booking.
 And, of course, make sure you have Croatia insurance covering your trip!

 If renting a car isn’t so much your speed, then there’s always the bus to check out all the places to visit in Croatia.

 The bus system around Croatia is extensive and easy to maneuver.
 There are buses that go from all the major cities and sites, and they keep a predictable schedule.

 In my experience, the buses are always clean and the bus drivers will be more than willing to help you out if you have any questions or concerns.

 Ferry travel in Croatia

-If you plan on visiting any Croatian islands, then you’re going to need to take a ferry.
+If you plan on going island hopping in Croatia, then you’re going to need to take a ferry.

 Thankfully, ferry travel in Croatia is just as easy as any of the other transportation options, and you’ll have no hiccups booking yourself (or your car) a spot aboard.